tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 + },
 ```

+BTW it's possible to see what assets are served by `webpack-dev-server`
+right in browser by opening configured URL (`http://localhost:3035` in
+this case).

 ### Webpack development server vs. Webpack in watch mode

 both are meant to be used in development environment only - output bundles